Contributing to the RxPlayer

 You might want to quickly test your code modification(s) on a real use case.

+For those types of need, we developped a demo page.
 This demo has a user-friendly interface and allow the most frequent API interactions.

 It also exposes both the RxPlayer class through window.RxPlayer and the rxPlayer instance through window.rxPlayer - both in the global scope.
 You can thus open a debugger/inspector in your favorite browser to exploit directly the player's API.

-To use the full demo page, you can build it and run a local HTTP server on the port 8000 by running the following npm script.
+To use the demo page, you can build it and run a local HTTP server on the port 8000 by running the following npm script.

 npm run start

-Both will detect when the RxPlayer's files (or even the demo files) are updated and perform a new build when that's the case.
+It will detect when the RxPlayer's files (or even the demo files) are updated and perform a new build when that's the case.
 In that way, the server will always serve the last local version of the code.
 Note however that hot-reload is not enabled currently, you'll have to refresh the page yourself.

 Serving the demo page through HTTPS